thomaspark/bootswatch/README.md

 Bootswatch is a collection of free themes for [Twitter Bootstrap](http://twitter.github.com/bootstrap/).
 Check it out at [bootswatch.com](http://bootswatch.com).

-On GitHub, the source is located in the [gh-pages branch](https://github.com/thomaspark/bootswatch/tree/gh-pages).

 Usage
 -----
 Head over to [Bootswatch](http://bootswatch.com) and download the `bootstrap.min.css` file associated with a theme.